lifeparticle/JS-Cheatsheet/README.md

 # JavaScript modules

 We can export functions, var, let, const, and classes.
-Exported items needs to be top-level items.
+Exported items need to be top-level items.
 We can't export items from a function.

 1. We can use the `export` statement to give access to module features.